1. Skip to navigation

 Admittedly, "House of Cards" was quite a hit around the country, not just in D.C., so we initially wrote it off to too many Congressmen sitting with a bourbon bottle in front of the TV that night.
 In frustration, we flipped over to Amazon Prime and watched "The Lincoln Lawyer" without a blip.
 Just the way Amazon used to work.

-In the next room, CNN was yakking away normally on a second TV, upstairs Los Angeles' KUSC-FM was playing normally via the Internet and across the room from the faltering screen displaying Netflix, my laptop was working perfectly as I skimmed through the ConsumerAffairs database, looking at hundreds of Netflix complaints -- all this on the same FiOS connection.
+In the next room, CNN was yakking away normally on a second TV, upstairs Los Angeles' KUSC-FM was playing normally via the Internet and across the room from the faltering screen displaying Netflix, my laptop was working perfectly as I skimmed through the ConsumerAffairs database, looking at hundreds of Netflix gripes -- all this on the same FiOS connection.

 Technically, it's no small feat to serve individual video streams to millions of users but that doesn't mean that it's OK for it not to work.
 Customers are paying for streaming video and it's streaming video they ought to get.
 If there are problems, Netflix should admit they exist, fix them and, maybe just maybe, offer refunds to those who did not get the service they are paying for.